Do you use Kodi and wonder why you might need a Kodi VPN service?

 Kodi VPN for Kodi Streaming Add-ons

-If you’re a cord-cutter like me and ditched your cable or satellite bill, you’re probably aware of how many options there are out there for streaming TV shows and movies.
+If you’re a cord-cutter like me and ditched your cable or satellite bill, you’re probably aware of the many options out there for streaming TV shows and movies.

-Besides the mainstream paid streaming services like Netflix, Hulu, Amazon Instant Video, Apple TV, and Google Play Video, you’ve probably discovered the holy grail of streaming… Kodi, the open source home theater software that you can run on just about any device.
+Besides the mainstream paid streaming services like Netflix, Hulu, Amazon Instant Video, Apple TV, and Google Play Video, you’ve probably discovered the holy grail of streaming… Kodi, the open source media center software that you can run on just about any device.

 Kodi by itself is pretty basic and really only lets you play your own local media files and stream video from a selection of official add-ons.